PNeizhmak/me/index.md

 ### TL;DR
 - I'm a T-shaped team member who implements company vision and goals with managers and teams, and evaluated by the effectiveness of them
-- I'm close working with 'Product' interface to align delivery values and orchestrating technical aspects of product development
+- I'm closely working with 'Product' interface to align delivery values and orchestrating technical aspects of product development
 - I ensure the right balance of operational excellence, innovation and speed across domains against company-level goals
 - My role is dynamic enough and behaviour is highly depends on the context